-Day one looks like this:
+Day 1 looks like this

 I have to admit, having everything ready-made was super appealing.
 We didn’t have to think about it or do any work.
 Our first vegan day in years!
 Confession: we had a smidgen of coffee in the morning, which is allowed “if needed.”
 We needed.
 Since we decided to do this, I’ve learned of two women who got rid of their Hashimoto’s thyroiditis by fasting, one of them with ProLon.
-I’m pretty excited to see what happens, and looking forward to the metabolic shakeup.
+I’m pretty excited to see what happens, and look forward to the metabolic shakeup.

-Onward to day two
+Onward to day 2

 Seth woke up feeling great.
 His energy was better compared to day one, even though calories dropped from 1075 on day 1 to around 700.
 He was even able to grocery shop for our ravenous teenager and not die of fatigue or hunger.

-Me however – different story.
+Me, however – different story.
 I woke up FULL of histamine reactions (stuffed nose, puffy eyes, wheezing, headache), joint and muscle pain, and a heavy fatigue.
 I felt like I got hit by a truck.

 Why the difference?
 I reacted to the packaged food ingredients (drat!) due to a long term struggle with food intolerances.
-The culprits were in most of the foods: yeast, garlic and onion powder.
+The culprits were in most of the foods: yeast, garlic, and onion powder.
 I took my killer natural anti-histamines and recovered.
 But what to do?
 Continue or not?

-We thought day three was the same amount of food as day two, but nope, it’s less.
-Nonetheless, as you can see from this video, Seth felt great.
+As you can see from this video, Seth felt great.
 By the way, this is shocking, as he normally has the need-to-eat-frequently kind of metabolism.
 He tried “muscle-ups” in the park for the first time in a couple of years.